dyjing-dev/shopping-cart/README.md

 ## Other Assumptions

 1. Unit testing is not fully covered
-2. simple CSS style without UI framework like Angular Materia, ng zorro
+2. simple CSS style without UI framework like Angular Material, ng zorro
 3. UI validation and message notification are missing

 ## Technology Used

 Angular 8
 ngrx
-Preetier
+prettier

 ## Build and Run the App